Software Engineering Is a Lifestyle, Not a Job

 Any projects you made in your spare time you’d like to show?

-This is funny because when I first saw this question I didn’t react, It felt natural.
-And the people being interview often have a portfolio or GitHub account to show off, which confirms my thoughts that it’s natural to expect engagement in their spare time.
-Though if this was a job interview for any other kind of job, It wouldn’t probably make any sense at all.
+This is funny because when I first saw this question I didn’t react.
+It felt natural.
+And the people being interviewed often have a portfolio or GitHub account to show off, which confirms my thoughts that it’s natural to expect engagement in their spare time.
+Though if this was a job interview for any other kind of job, it probably wouldn’t make any sense at all.

 It makes me wonder, how many nurses are asked about home projects?